 The Transfusion Medicine Fellow is expected to participate in conferences at least once a month and must give a minimum of two presentations per year.
 The fellow will be expected to give 2-4 lectures during the academic year on a medical, or technical, topic and is expected to present at TMS Rounds, CP didactic conferences and journal club/research conference.

 |Journal Club/Research Conference||Monthly|

 |Medical Mortality Conference||Weekly|

-For more information visit Leadership in Preventative Medicine Residency website.
+For more information visit the Leadership in Preventative Medicine Residency page.